armysolo/CNC-Keypad-Pendandt-Firmware/README.md

 RX0      Paneldue Dout Side Port
 ```

+Code Explanation
+The G/M code you wish to assign to the keypad buttons must have a specific format.
+The desired G/M code goes in the quotations with "\n" at the end of each code.

+For instance

+    1. this code is assigned to button number 1 and when pressed it sends G28 to the printer.
+      if (key == '1') { output.print("G28\n"); } // Home all

+You can assign a button to run multiple G/M codes at once.

+For instance

+    2. this code is assigned to button number 4.
+When pressed it enables the hotend and sets it's temp to 200.
+Notice each code must have "\n" after the end of it.
+      else if (key == '4') { output.print("T0 P0\n G10 P0 S200\n"); }  // Enable hotend and set temp to 200c

+This code is assigned to button number 3.

+    3. When pressed it sends; M120-pushes state of the machine to a stack, M83-Sets extruder to relative position, G1-Linear move, E10 F900-Extrude 10mm of filament at 900mm per minute, M121-Recovers last state from stack
+      else if (key == '3') { output.print("M120\n M83\n G1\n E10\n F900\n M121\n"); } //Extrude 10mm of filament at 15mm/s

 The original sketch included a LED that would illuminate when the Estop was pressed but I found it inconsistent.
 The LED would often stay lit after the Estop was pressed so my sketch has the LED part removed.

 I used the core from door bell wire and daisy chained all the switch grounds to clean up the wiring.